You were on a motorcycle at the time of your Pennsylvania accident.

 Pennsylvania limited tort law is not absolute.
 There are exceptions that allow an injured person to recover full tort damages even if he or she is covered by limited tort insurance.
 Being injured on a motorcycle in a Pennsylvania accident is one of those exceptions.

 Specifically, Pennsylvania law allows a person who is hurt on a motorcycle to recover full tort damages because a motorcycle is not included in the definition of a private passenger motor vehicle.
-Thus, if you were hurt while on a motorcycle there should be no question as to the type of damages that you are allowed after an accident.
+Thus, if you were hurt while on a motorcycle, there is no question that you are entitled to full damages.

 Pennsylvania Limited Tort Lawyers Work Hard so That Motorcyclists Can Recover